 Utilizing the Clean Net Short (CNS) methodology and RCEA's proportional share of the Reference Portfolio resources, RCEA forecasts annual emissions of just over 62,000 metric tons for 2018 but rising to over 211,000 metric tons for 2022.
-RCEA will https://linearchain.org/thus.nc/ RCEA organization of its load with carbon-free resources under contracts that expire in 2022. https://linearchain.org/thus.nc/ Portfolio is presented in https://linearchain.org/thus.nc/ RCEA Conforming Portfolio is presented in Figure 8-Figure 7.
+RCEA will thus have to procure resources in addition to its pro-rata share of the Reference Portfolio in order to meet its GHG emissions quota of 111,000 metric tons.
+The primary reason for the sharp increase in emissions is because RCEA is currently serving a portion of its load with carbon-free resources under contracts that expire in 2022.
+However, RCEA plans to continue its 80 percent carbon-free procurement for the foreseeable future, which will avert this increase in emissions.
+The final RCEA Conforming Portfolio is presented in Figure 8.